swarmlet/swarmlet-website/docs/getting-started/deploying-applications.md

 - Wait for Traefik to update it's configuration and visit your app at [https://my-app.mydomain.com]()

 ## Example application setup
-This guide describes how to deploy a simple Python web server using Redis on your swarm.
+This guide describes how to deploy a simple Python web server using a Redis backend on your swarm.

 Create a new project locally:
 ```shell